silmiaulptr/hla-pocket-analyzer/README.md

 ## Technical & Personal Context
 This script is an integral part of my undergraduate thesis at **UIN Sunan Gunung Djati Bandung**.
 As the first student to initiate *in silico* vaccine design research in my department, I developed this tool to prove that high quality molecular research can be achieved through computational automation, even when physical laboratory facilities are limited.

-This project reflects my journey as a self-taught bioinformatician, demonstrating my ability to bridge biological concepts with practical programming solutions.
+This project reflects my journey as a self taught bioinformatician, demonstrating my ability to bridge biological concepts with practical programming solutions.

 ## Prerequisites
 * **Software:** PyMOL 3.1.5.1.